jerrymarino/iCompleteMe/README.md

 ```

 Both this function and `youcompleteme#GetWarningCount` can be useful when
-integrating YCM with other Vim plugins.
+integrating ICM with other Vim plugins.
 For example, a [lightline][] user could
 add a diagnostics section to their statusline which would display the number of
 errors and warnings.

 ### The `youcompleteme#GetWarningCount` function

-Get the number of YCM Diagnostic warnings.
+Get the number of ICM Diagnostic warnings.
 If no warnings are present, this
 function returns 0.

 For example: